November 18, 2020 Update

 Residential and commercial building plans can be submitted online.
 Visit the Community Development Department webpage for details.
 If you have hard copy plans, get them scanned so that you can submit them electronically.
 Appointments are now required for any paper plan drop-offs or pickups.
 Call 614-583-5070 for details.

-- During any interior inspections, the building, floor or area to be inspected must be vacated by any workers/persons before the inspector enters to complete the inspection.
+- During any interior inspections, the building, floor or area shall be vacated prior to the inspector’s entry, except by the permit holder or owner.

 Property Inspections/Code Violations